jrstrunk/tempo/README.md

 Only run a task past a certain time of day, only accept submissions since a certain date, calculate the difference beteen times and dates, time long running tasks, parse and format datetimes, and more.
 Over 262 unit tests, contributions welcome!

-Tempo tries to optimize for the same thing the Gleam language does: explicitness over terseness and simplicity over convienience.
-It is written in almost pure Gleam, with only a call to get the system time and offset implemented in the target languages.
-My hope is to make Tempo feel like the Gleam language and to make it difficult to write time related bugs in your applications when using it.
+Written in almost pure Gleam, Tempo tries to optimize for the same thing the Gleam language does: explicitness over terseness and simplicity over convenience.
+My hope is to make Tempo feel like the Gleam language and to make it as difficult to write time related bugs as possible.

 This package purposefully **ignores leap seconds** and **will not convert between time zones**.
 Try to design your application so time zones do not have to be converted between and leap seconds are trivial.
 More below.